Tthe rewards of better SME banking are highly worthwhile, not just for banks and their SME customers, but for the economy as a whole.

 Jeremy Denton-Clark

-Chairman, GBRW Consulting | Director, GBRW Learning, Expert Witness
+Director, GBRW Consulting/ Learning/ Expert Witness

 Jeremy has been a Director and Company Secretary of GBRW Consultancy since 2000.
 He joined the GBRW group of companies after 32 years of experience as a professional commercial banker in the City of London, the last 8 years of which he was the Chief Executive Officer of a merchant bank.